 These delicious keto deviled eggs with bacon have a creamy and velvety sour cream filling, with savory cheddar cheese, crunchy bacon, and fresh chives.
-If you need a quick low carb appetizer to bring to a holiday party, or an easy recipe to pack in your lunch, this is a recipe you’ll definitely want to try.
+If you need a quick low carb appetizer to bring to a holiday party, or an easy recipe to pack in your lunch, this is the perfect deviled eggs recipe.

 I love taking classic dishes like Deviled Eggs and giving them a fun twist with new flavors.
 For this recipe, I took inspiration from loaded potato skins -- and combined those classed ingredients with deviled eggs.

-This recipe for loaded deviled eggs requires only a handful of ingredients and takes almost no time at all to prepare.
+This recipe for loaded low carb deviled eggs requires only a handful of ingredients and takes almost no time at all to prepare.

 Ingredients in Keto Deviled Eggs